Light rail in Auckland: Planned route (City Centre to Māngere line)

-The City Centre-Māngere line is, as of 2022, proposed to run from Wynyard Quarter to Auckland Airport; via the Auckland CBD, University of Auckland, Kingsland railway station, Wesley, Mount Roskill, Onehunga and Māngere.
-There would be a total of 18 stops with trains running every five minutes.
-While the line between Wynyard Quarter and Mount Roskill would be tunnelled, the rest of the network would be a surface line running alongside State Highway 20.
+The City Centre-Māngere line was planned to run from Wynyard Quarter to Auckland Airport; via the Auckland CBD, University of Auckland, Kingsland railway station, Wesley, Mount Roskill, Onehunga and Māngere.
+There would have been be a total of 18 stops with trains running every five minutes.
+While the line between Wynyard Quarter and Mount Roskill would have been tunnelled, the rest of the network would have been a surface line running alongside State Highway 20.
+As of 2025, Auckland Transport continues to include the corridor in its rapid transit plans, but lists City Centre-Māngere as "mode to be confirmed."